Blue Green algae alert for Lake Carramar, Patterson Lakes

 Lake Carramar is one of three private lakes in the area, and although it is unlikely the general public will come into contact with any of the affected water, signs have been erected in the area as a precaution.

-Melbourne Water Manager of Regional Services (South East), John Woodland said there were many forms of blue-green algae and the species currently present could potentially be harmful to animals or humans.
+Melbourne Water Manager of Regional Services (South East), John Woodland said there were many forms of blue-green algae and the species currently present could be harmful to animals or humans.

 "It’s important that people avoid contact with the water and make sure that it does not come into contact with their skin or eyes," Mr Woodland said.